 IELTS, is set to introduce a new feature called One Skill Retake (OSR).
 Initially available in selected cities in Australia, and with a global roll-out planned for later in the year, the feature will allow test takers to retake one of the four skills (Listening, Reading, Writing, or Speaking) if they do not achieve their desired score.
 The new feature is being introduced based on feedback from test takers, as it aims to improve fairness and offer an opportunity for test takers to demonstrate their true language ability if they underperform on a specific skill.

 A recent development from Pearson PTE, is the creation of a new version called PTE Core.
 Much like the IELTS General Training test, it will measure the test takers’ English proficiency in a non-academic setting.
-PTE Core is expected to be accepted by the IRCC for Canadian permanent residency and citizenship purposes by late 2023.
+PTE Core is expected to be accepted by the IRCC for Canadian permanent residency and citizenship purposes by early 2024.